 Expressions of sympathy may be sent to her family from www.pagefuneralhome.com #lifecelebrationbypage.

-To plant a tree in memory of Rosemary (Law) Gennello, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Rosemary (Law) Gennello, please visit our tribute store.